semiographics/clue-django/readme.md

 Use pip to install the Python packages listed in requirements.txt.
 A virtual environment is recommended.

 ## wsgi.py
-The application framework uses a Web Server Gateway Interface (WSGI) to control an Apache HTTP server.
+The application framework uses a Web Server Gateway Interface (WSGI) to control an HTTP server.

 ## main/settings.py
 The settings.py module controls the application framework.